 How does an institution assess the current culture of its campus as it relates to DEI?
 And further, how can a college or university strategically foster an equitable, diverse, and inclusive culture amongst faculty, staff, and students?
 There isn’t a one-size-fits-all answer—Attain Partners uses our Inclusion, Diversity, Equity, and Allyship (IDEA) Performance Maturity Framework to evaluate, measure, and recommend practices to ensure diversity, equity, and inclusion are a core part of an institution’s culture.

-Serving The Diverse Community at George Mason University
+Serving the Diverse Community at George Mason University

 Located within the National Capital Region—an international crossroads that continues to grow more racially and ethnically diverse—George Mason University is Virginia’s largest public research university—educating over 39,000 students from 130 countries of origin and all 50 states—with 34% of their undergraduate students being the first in their families to earn a four-year degree.
 In serving this robust community, Mason has strengthened its commitment to providing an inclusive and innovative academic community to further its mission to create “a more just, free, and prosperous world.”
 With minimal achievement gaps across student demographics, Mason has continued to provide an accessible and affordable education for those who seek a high-quality academic experience.

 Devoted to its mission, Mason’s goal is to guarantee that all members of the community feel welcome and able to achieve excellence without hindrance.
 With the recent appointment of President Gregory Washington in 2020 and the launch of the Anti-Racism Inclusive Excellence (ARIE) Task Force, Mason strengthened its commitment to eradicate practices and traditions of racial bias at the University.
 To lead the effort towards furthering Mason’s commitment, Dr. Sharnnia Artis joined the university in Fall 2021 as the Vice President for Diversity, Equity, and Inclusion and Chief Diversity Officer.
-Dr. Artis recently engaged with Attain Partners to evaluate and assess the current DEI landscape across the University as Mason strategically looks towards the future.
+Dr. Artis recently engaged with Attain Partners to evaluate and assess the current DEI landscape across the University as Mason strategically looks toward the future.

 Delivering on University Stakeholders’ Needs

 Attain Partners strategy experts used our proprietary Inclusion, Diversity, Equity, and Allyship (IDEA) Performance Maturity Framework to perform a comprehensive review of Mason’s DEI practices.
 Our IDEA Performance Maturity Framework employs over 250 criteria across the 5 tracks of Training and Education, Regulatory/Compliance, Governance, Pipelines, and Brand.
 The criteria are comprised of a comprehensive repository of DEI best practices based on extensive research, benchmarking, and subject matter expertise.
 Each criterion is assigned a weighted score within the five aforementioned tracks, is embedded within our tool, and is used to inform the tool’s scoring mechanism which then evaluates and assigns a level of performance maturity ranging from ‘Foundational’ to ‘Optimized.’
-Upon completion of field work activities related to assessing the DEI activities and once the performance maturity level was ascertained, we delivered an in-depth analysis and recommendations for program optimization to Dr. Artis.
+Upon completion of fieldwork activities related to assessing the DEI activities and once the performance maturity level was ascertained, we delivered an in-depth analysis and recommendations for program optimization to Dr. Artis.